 - An invoice is sent to confirm that the requested order is fulfilled and payment is due.

 Purchase orders and invoices are two important documents for small businesses to initiate orders and complete them.
-Understanding how these documents functions establishes that buyer and seller both understand the transaction agreement.
+Understanding how these documents function establishes that the buyer and seller both understand the transaction agreement.